On the Nonemptiness and Boundedness of Solution Sets of Weakly Homogeneous Optimization Problems: Introduction

 The organization of the paper is as follows.
 Section \ref{sec:pre} gives a brief introduction to asymptotic cones, weakly homogeneous functions, pseudoconvexity, and optimization problems.
-Section \ref{sec:asym} discusses on asymptotic problems.
-Two results on the nonemptiness and compactness of the solution sets are shown in Section \ref{sec:comp}.
-Sections \ref{sec:linear} and \ref{sec:usc} investigate the solution existence and stability of linear parametric optimization problems, respectively.
+Asymptotic problems are discussed in Section \ref{sec:asym} while two results on the nonemptiness and boundedness of solution sets are shown in Section \ref{sec:comp}.
+Sections \ref{sec:linear} and \ref{sec:usc} are devoted to investigate the existence and stability of solutions to linearly parametric optimization problems, respectively.